pyconll/pyconll/README.md

 conda install -c pyconll pyconll
 ```

-pyconll supports Python 3.8 and greater.
+pyconll supports Python 3.10 or newer.
 In general, pyconll will focus development efforts on officially supported python versions.

 ### Use